ingenerator/phinx-lightweight/docs/migrations.rst

 Inserting Data
 --------------

 Phinx makes it easy to insert data into your tables.
-Whilst this feature is intended for the :doc:`seed feature <seeding>`, you are also free to use the insert methods in your migrations.

 .. code-block:: php

         <?php